damargulis/ClimateData/README.md

   TODO:
    --
    - [ ] Download and save each document
+   - [ ] Download all text on each document page (include images and charts)
+   - [ ] Get document metadata (id, tracking number, date posted, RIN, etc)
+   - [ ] Get 'original printed format' for the primary documents
+   - [ ] Download information in the "show more details" section
    - [ ] Check each possible doc type and ensure its saved properly
    - [ ] Find/Create database to store everything, automate saving crawls directly to database (Archivers app?)
    - [ ] Hash documents for data integrity

   In Progress:
    -
    - [ ] Use box api to autoupload documents --Zach
-   - [ ] Get links for each document and attachment --Dan
+   - [ ] Get links for each document and attachment on doc pages --Dan

   Review/Testing:
    -